 The anticipated after-tax economic benefit of an investment in our common units depends largely on our being treated as a partnership for federal income tax purposes.
-We have not requested, and do not plan to request, a ruling from the IRS on this or any other tax matter affecting us.
-In order to be treated as a partnership for federal income tax purposes, at least 90% of our gross income must be from specific qualifying sources, such as the transportation of natural gas and natural gas products or other passive types of income such as dividends.
+The IRS has made no determination on this or any other tax matter affecting us.
+In order to be treated as a partnership for federal income tax purposes, at least 90% of our gross income must be from specific qualifying sources, such as the transportation, processing or marketing of natural gas and natural gas products or other passive types of income such as dividends.
 For a more complete description of this qualifying income requirement, please read "Material Income Tax Consequences - Partnership Status" in the accompanying base prospectus.